SurfaceW/arno-packages/README.md

-# Arno Packages
+# Arno Packages 2

 - public packages for Arno's projects and experiments
 - packages shall publish to npm with `@arno/*` scope

 ## Usage

-- add to project: `bash ./scripts/sync-from-arno-packages.sh --dir=../ai-elaboration-studio`
+- add to project: `pnpm run sync:to`
-- update from project: `bash ./scripts/sync-to-arno-packages.sh --dir=../ai-elaboration-studio`
+- update from project: `pnpm sync:from`

 ## Env Setup